 Where do you stand regarding supplements in sport?

 Food is always first.
 Without the foundations of a healthy and balanced diet, supplementation will have little benefit.
-Once you have those fundamentals set in place, then supplementation can start to some into the picture.
-Particularly for elite athletes with increased stresses and training demands, their diet is even more important, and supplementation can be a useful tool on top of this.
+Once you have those fundamentals in place, then supplementation can start to come into the picture.
+Particularly for elite athletes with increased stresses and training demands, their diet is even more important and supplementation can be a useful tool on top of this.

 How important are independent quality assurance programmes like Informed Sport?

 For athletes, it is critical that any supplements they take are batch-tested for banned substances.
-Assurance programmes like “Informed-Sport” help to safeguard athletes from some of the issues surrounding supplementation (e.g. contamination).
-Any company, like Healthspan Elite, that enrols its products through a quality-assurance programme like “Informed Sport” shows me that it’s responsible, and above all understands elite sport.
+Assurance programmes like 'Informed Sport' help to safeguard athletes from some of the issues surrounding supplementation (e.g. contamination).
+Any company, such as Healthspan Elite, that enrols its products through a quality-assurance programme like 'Informed Sport' shows me that it’s responsible, and above all understands elite sport.

 What supplements will you be using during the Guinness Six Nations and why?

 Particularly during this Guinness Six Nations, we have three away fixtures and a pre-tournament training camp in Spain, so we have to have strategies in place to make sure the players are still fuelling well and keeping their immune systems strong.
 Additionally, the competition is at a time of year where players will be more susceptible to illnesses.
 Therefore, Healthspan Elite Zinc Defence Lozenges and Elite Pro20 Biotics are critical for us during this time to keep the players healthy and allow them to perform.

 In terms of match-day performance, caffeine is a robust strategy and Healthspan Elite Kick-Start Gum has been a staple part of our routine for a number of years.
 In my opinion, this product is one of the most practical and reliable sources of caffeine for athletes.

 Do you have any nutrition strategies in place to help prevent injuries or speed up recovery?